 In the position paper the entry depicts, we imagine the use of VR in sensory deprivation tanks.
 The design is meant to be a facilitator for a controlled accident in which the medium itself is explored, and one’s self through the medium — where the overarching purpose is the exploration itself.
 This line of thinking is inspired by existential philosophers such as Kierkegaard and Heidegger, and its aim can be illustrated in how Kierkegaard discusses life not as a ‘problem to be solved, but a reality to be experienced.’
 The hope is that the technology may be seen as a lens through which reality can be presented free from an otherwise culturally enframing narrative.
 The aim is, therefore, to design technology as a catalysator for a more original revealing of truth.

 So then, perhaps the Hindu myth isn’t the worst parallel after all.
-The Sanskrit word «Maya», may mean illusion, but equally as much Art.
+Hinduism and Virtual Reality have striking parallels in conceptual terms, and the Sanskrit word «Maya», may mean illusion, but equally as much Art.
 And it is Art which may prove the saving power according to Heidegger, as it opens us up to new interpretations — and do not fix us and the world in a prison of our making.
 Perhaps in the tank, we can once again sneak up on ourselves and say: “Boo”!

 The most praised ability of Virtual Reality is its capability to immerse the user in a Virtual Environment — to the degree that the subject feels present in it.
 The magic is to be fooled by the system so that one feels present where one actually does not physically reside.
 This effect can, however, turn even more magical.
 A deeper step into the effects of technological immersion is found in the concept of Virtual Embodiment.
 If a subject is embodied virtually, not only is the virtual environment accepted as such; the subject also identifies with a virtual body or avatar inside the virtual environment.
 This differs from realizing which character you control in a game — within Virtual Embodiment it is the same processes that make you identify with your real body that makes you identify with a virtual one.
 This is a key point, as it is why research into virtual embodiment is important.